imse440/imse440.github.io/docs/source/project.rst

 --------------------

 A peer evaluation form will be provided for you to evaluate your peer team members with structured questions (0% of project grade).
+The instructor may adjust an individual's project grades based on the responses at their discretion.
 Your response will not be shared with other students.

 *For each person in your team (other than yourself), indicate the extent to which you agree with each of the statements below, using a scale of 1-5 (1=strongly disagree; 2=disagree; 3=neutral; 4=agree; 5=strongly agree).*